 We are facing many challenges in Waltham Forest, including

-dangerous levels of air pollution especially in our busier streets, affecting lung development in young people, and leading to 9,500 premature deaths in London
+dangerous levels of air pollution especially in our busier streets, affecting lung development in young people, and leading to 9,500 premature deaths across London,

 - residential streets that are filling up with parked and rat running motor traffic, despite only half of Walthamstow households having access to a car,

-- offputting streets for ‘active travel’ – too dangerous for most people to want to cycle in, and which are not pleasant or particularly convenient for walking,
+- offputting roads for ‘active travel’ – too dangerous for most people to want to cycle in, and which are not pleasant or particularly convenient for walking,

 - growing levels of obesity, which is particularly worrying in primary age children – in Waltham Forest 14 per cent of children age 11 are overweight and over 23 per cent are obese or overweight,